Support an SFF Initiative

-With the help of one of its generous patrons, Vivienne Selwyn, SFF has developed a Disability Inclusion Action Plan (DIAP), which provides a framework for the Festival’s ongoing commitment to improving access and inclusion across its program.
-Private support plays an important role in enabling the Festival to continually assess and improve accessiblity to its program.
+Through Vivienne’s generous support, SFF has developed a Disability Inclusion Action Plan (DIAP) which provides a framework for the Festival’s ongoing commitment to improving access and inclusion across its program.
+Ongoing support from Vivienne enables the Festival to continually improve accessiblity across the organisation and its program.

 Get in Touch

 Please contact Georgia Shepherd, the Philanthropy Manager, for more information about how you or your organisation can support an SFF initiative.